 For all the bands who are ascribed the term ‘explosive’, very few genuinely live up to it.
 Car Bomb, however, genuinely embody the auditory interpretation of their incendiary name – a combination of dissonant and experimental metal, incorporating bellowing hardcore and technical mathcore.
 The band have been on a tearing spree since they formed 17 years ago, gaining a reputation for off-the-wall shows as they upgraded in venue sizes.
 Now headed out on UK roads with Gojira – long-term friends and kinsmen in destructive live performances – Greg Kubacki took some time to shine a light on their relationship, the upcoming tour and Car Bomb’s caustic take on music.

 As mentioned earlier, Gojira and Car Bomb go way back – ten years ago, to be precise.
-“He was playing bass for Cavalera Conspiracy in Arizona (I believe the one and only time he did that) and Car Bomb somehow got on that gig.
+The story starts in Arizona with how they met frontman Joe Duplantier: “He was playing bass for Cavalera Conspiracy in Arizona (I believe the one and only time he did that) and Car Bomb somehow got on that gig.
 Joe saw us play and said something complimentary to us after the show.
 We didn’t really know who he was or who Gojira was, but it was nice of him to take notice.
 Coincidentally, we stayed at the same hotel.
 Jonny woke up pretty early the next morning to get some coffee and so did Joe.
 They got talking and the friendship began.”
 Since then the friendship has blossomed, and manifested in various guises, including multiple US tours in support of the band’s last three albums.
 Elliot Hoffman, Car Bomb’s drummer, is also a business partner with Joe over at Silver Cord Studios in Brooklyn.

 Part of Gojira’s meteoric ascent has resulted in the band (and their support bands) playing bigger venues, while Car Bomb come from an intensely DIY background, which usually involves smaller performance spaces.
 But Greg is not fazed by the increase in capacity – “Playing live gets more and more fun as the venues get bigger and bigger, though we still love playing smaller venues.
 It’s hard to beat playing a packed room at the legendary Brooklyn hotspot, Saint Vitus.”
 Judging by the incredible filming done by Frank Huang of Pit Full of Shit , one has a fairly clear idea how chaotic these shows can get.